dsuryd/dotNetify/DevApp.ViewModels/Docs/FromScratchWebPack.md

 Prerequisites:

-- Visual Studio 2019 with .NET 5 SDK
+- Visual Studio 2022
 - Node.js

 [inset]

 ##### Create Project

-Create an empty ASP.NET 5 Web Application project and name it _HelloWorld_.
+Create an empty ASP.NET Web Application project and name it _HelloWorld_.
 Then use the NuGet Package Manager Console to install the dotNetify package:

 ```csharp
 install-package DotNetify.SignalR